 Get Relief from your spouse or ex-spouse’s tax liability that you are being assessed back taxes for.

 So you are filing your taxes and you realize you did not set aside enough money to pay the IRS.
 The IRS expects you to pay, so what do you do?

 Tax Filing mistakes happens and the IRS knows this.
 They make it fairly simple for individuals to amend tax returns they have filed and even reduce the amount of taxes they owe by claiming additional deductions.

 Steps to appeal an IRS ruling.
 It is your taxpayer right to appeal any IRS ruling.
 If the appeal goes through or not, it is your advantage when you are in trouble with the IRS.

-Why it is not a good idea to use bankruptcy to resolve IRS tax debt problems.
-Many better solutions exist for tax debt.
+Why it is not a good idea to use bankruptcy to resolve IRS taxes owed problems.
+Many better solutions exist for taxes owed.